 The proposed improvements will provide public health benefits by reducing the risk of adverse health outcomes associated with drinking water quality.
-In particular, risks will be reduced through the provision of water treatment systems that are appropriate to the raw water quality and catchment conditions, and that are compliant with the Drinking-water Standards for New Zealand.
+In particular, risks will be reduced by ensuring the new chlorine system is validated to ensure compliance with the Drinking-water Standards for New Zealand.
 Investigating the resilience of the plant to natural hazards and developing and adopting an emergency response plan would ensure the supply is managed in the occurrence of such events.

-Improvements could also be made by the installation of a chlorine analyser and high/low residual alarms.
+Improvements could also be made by the installation of a chlorine analyser and high / low residual alarms, as well as bore level monitoring and a low level alarm.